Penn State Jinx

 BEFORE . . .

-- As a 14th overall pick, Dozier was drafted too low (i.e. the Brady Quinn Exemption);
+- As a 14th overall pick, D.J.
+Dozier went too low (Brady Quinn Exemption).

-- With almost 3,000 yards from scrimmage, Thomas was too good (i.e. the Tony Mandarich Exemption); and
+- With almost 3,000 yards from scrimmage, Blair Thomas produced too much (Tony Mandarich Exemption).

-- Both Carter and Enis had their careers end prematurely because of injuries (i.e. the Steve Emtman Exemption)
+- Both Ki-Jana Carter and Curtis Enis had their careers end prematurely because of injuries (Steve Emtman Exemption).

 PENN STATE RUNNING BACKS – COLLEGE HIGHLIGHTS

-Clearly, these stats/accomplishments were quite impressive and made the players worthy of being high draft picks.
+Based on these accomplishments, the players deserved being high draft picks.
 Unfortunately, the following table highlights that each one failed to live up to expectations.

 PENN STATE RUNNING BACKS – NFL CAREER STATS